Mercerenies/a-turtles-troll/README.md

 * Pufferfish rain on all players at noon
 * Pillagers spawn with crossbows named "AK47" which have Quick Charge V
+* Lava spreads further in the overworld and the End
 * **forestfire** effect has been extended to apply to ice as well as leaves
 * Ice blocks turn to bedrock when broken